Cross-Seed Troubleshooting

 What to do:

-The result message will indicate when this policy applies: "disc layout detected (BDMV), left paused"
+The result message will indicate when this policy applies (example): "disc layout detected (BDMV), full recheck required"

 Webhook returns HTTP 400 "invalid character" error